 Aang seemed confused.
 "You mean this is the first time you-"

 "Yeah," Katara replied, glancing at Lee.
-There was something new about him as well, or rather, something that had always been there but she was only now starting to notice, how his weight was evenly distributed, how his arms and joints were relaxed and loose, ready to snap into motion.
+There was something new about him as well, or rather, something that had always been there but she was only now starting to notice; how his weight was evenly distributed, how his arms and joints were loose, ready to snap into motion.
 She could feel his blood too, flowing faster than it was in Aang.
 Aren't you a big girl now?

 "You've been practicing a lot," Sokka observed.
 "Maybe that's just how the mystic mo-jo goes, it's crappy for a long time and then bam!
 Instant upgrade."